Comfort & Adventure

 Banner image

-Embark on this 28-day epic voyage to The Ross Sea, the 'Heart of Antarctica', experiencing the immensity of the Ross Ice Shelf and remoteness of this little-visited region.
+Embark on this 28-day epic voyage to the Ross Sea, the 'Heart of Antarctica', experiencing the immensity of the Ross Ice Shelf and remoteness of this little-visited region.
 Includes privileged visits to Scott's and Shackleton's historic huts and research bases on Ross Island with stops en route at the Subantarctic Islands.

-Trip Summary and Itinerary Map
+Trip Summary

 • 10 full days exploring the grand-scale Ross Sea region and its historic huts & 6 visiting sub-Antartic islands